DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - An optional `comment`
 - The `anonymous` flag as selected in the form
 - Timestamps for creation and update

-> *Placeholder: Screenshot of DBeaver showing the newly inserted row in the `reviews` table with a comment and anonymity enabled.*

 This step validated not only the correct functioning of the review submission flow, but also the integrity of the persisted data, such as the anonymity logic and timestamp accuracy.